SergioMendolia/arkeo/README.md

 ## Caching

 Arkeo caches fetched activities in a local SQLite database at `~/.config/arkeo/cache.db`.
-Once a day has been fetched from connectors, subsequent runs load instantly from cache.
+Once a day has been fetched from connectors, subsequent runs load instantly from cache — even if some connectors returned zero activities for that day.

 ```bash
 # Normal run (uses cache for past days)